 The Advanced Views is not a beginner's lesson!
 Some of this will sound very confusing if you're not familiar with Views or their terminology already!
-Feel free to reach out to UCM Support for help with Views, or check out other articles in our guide!
+Feel free to refer back earlier articles about Views in our guide!

 If, however, you're familiar with Views, you already know you can't mix "AND" and "OR" when making a Basic View.
 The results are... not going to be what you want!